Time0o/colorful-colorization/README.md

 ```

 The script will colorize all images in `dir1` on the GPU and place the results
 in `dir2` (with the same filenames).
-If your model checkpoint was not created
-from a VGG style network, you will need to explicitly specify `--base-network`.
-You can also choose an annealed mean temperature parameter other then the
+You can choose an annealed mean
-default 0.38 with `--annealed-mean-T`. .
+temperature parameter other then the default 0.38 with `--annealed-mean-T`. .

 ## Train the Network